Winklerhaus

 The year 1848 occupies a mythical place in European history.
 Although the hotspots were not to be found in secluded Tyrol, but in the major metropolises such as Paris, Vienna, Budapest, Milan and Berlin, even in the Holy Land however, the revolutionary year left its mark.
 In contrast to the rural surroundings, an enlightened educated middle class had developed in Innsbruck.
 Enlightened people no longer wanted to be subjects of a monarch or sovereign, but citizens with rights and duties towards the state.
 Students and freelancers demanded political participation, freedom of the press and civil rights.
 Workers demanded better wages and working conditions.
 The omnipotence of the church was called into question.

 In March 1848, this socially and politically highly explosive mixture erupted in riots in many European cities.
-In Innsbruck, students and professors celebrated the new freedom of the press with a torchlight procession.
+In Innsbruck, students and professors celebrated the newly enacted freedom of the press with a torchlight procession.
+On the whole, however, the revolution proceeded calmly in the leisurely Tyrol.
 It would be foolhardy to speak of a spontaneous outburst of emotion; the date of the procession was postponed from 20 to 21 March due to bad weather.
 There were hardly any anti-Habsburg riots or attacks; a stray stone thrown into a Jesuit window was one of the highlights of the Alpine version of the 1848 revolution.
 The students even helped the city magistrate to monitor public order in order to show their gratitude to the monarch for the newly granted freedoms and their loyalty.

 The initial enthusiasm for bourgeois achievements was quickly replaced by German nationalist, patriotic fervour in Innsbruck.
 On 6 April 1848, the German flag was waved by the governor of Tyrol during a ceremonial procession.
 A German flag was also raised on the city tower.
 Tricolour was hoisted.
-While students and conservatives disagreed on freedom of the press, they shared a dislike of the Italian independence movement.
+While students and conservatives disagreed on social issues such as freedom of the press, they shared a dislike of the Italian independence movement.
 Innsbruck students and marksmen marched to Trentino with the support of the k.k. army leadership to Trentino and

 The city, home to many Italian speakers, became the arena for this nationality conflict.
 Combined with copious amounts of alcohol, anti-Italian sentiment in Innsbruck posed more of a threat to public order than civil liberties.
 An argument between a German-speaking craftsman and an Italian-speaking Ladin, both actually Tyroleans, escalated to such an extent that it almost led to a pogrom against the numerous businesses and restaurants owned by Italian-speaking Tyroleans.